Goal Projection and Advice Methodology

 - The expected investment portfolio returns used in the portfolio value projection results are based on the expected returns and risk free rate assumptions for your target Betterment portfolio allocation.
 (See more about how the expected returns are derived).
 This portfolio is set by the user-selected allocation to “stocks” and “bonds”.
 The allocation choice corresponds to weights of the underlying Exchange Traded Funds (ETFs), as defined in our Portfolio.
 The recommended allocation mix is based on user investment profile including age, the goal type and time horizon.
 For Cash Goals, the expected return is based on the current APY on Cash Reserve, Betterment’s cash account and risk free rate assumptions.

 - The returns used are net of your current annual fee and we assume that fee holds throughout the investment.
-Cash Goals have no fee on your account balance (Betterment LLC only receives compensation from our program banks, and we do not charge fees on your account.), and our projections thus use the current APY when forecasting your Cash Goal account balance.
+Cash Goals have no fee on your account balance (For Cash Reserve (“CR”), Betterment LLC only receives compensation from our program banks; Betterment LLC and Betterment Securities do not charge fees on your CR balance.), and our projections thus use the current APY when forecasting your Cash Goal account balance.

 - In projecting your balance, we estimate the uncertainty in returns for both your investment portfolio and the underlying risk free rate.
 For Cash Goals, we assume in our projections that the interest rate for Cash Reserve will vary over time commensurate with any changes to the underlying risk free rate.